We ship to US addresses only.

 These clematis are GREAT choices for beginners:

-They start the clematis season with very early blooms, usually with the lilacs.
+They start the clematis season with very early, usually when the lilacs flower.

 They have bell shaped, nodding flowers, followed by handsome seed heads.